Board of Directors

 Bhante Sujato

 Bhante Sujato is an Australian Theravada Buddhist monk ordained in Thailand in 1994.
-He played in a rock band called Martha’s Vineyard for many years before he joined an intensive Buddhist retreat in Thailand, which introduced him to the Buddha’s teachings.
+He played in a rock band called Martha’s Vineyard for many years before joining an intensive Buddhist retreat in Thailand, which introduced him to the Buddha’s teachings.
+Besides spending 3 years in the Bodhinyana monastery with Ajahn Brahm, he lived for several years in remote hermitages and caves in Thailand and Malaysia.

-Bhante Sujato has taught the Dhamma and meditation to a varied audience in Australia and internationally such as Malaysia, Singapore, Indonesia, The USA, Germany, Norway, India, Hongkong, Taiwan, Sri Lanka and many others, and has spoken at several major international Buddhist conferences and events.
-He also helped to establish the Santi Forest Monastery in Bundanoon, where he was the abbot for many years.
+Bhante Sujato has taught the Dhamma and meditation to audiences in Australia and internationally, including in Malaysia, Singapore, Indonesia, the USA, Germany, Norway, India, Hong Kong, Taiwan, Sri Lanka, and has spoken at several major international Buddhist conferences and events.

-Bhante Sujato has become well known for his articulate support for the fully ordained Bhikkhuni lineage.
-A special field of interest is the role of women in Buddhism and particularly the revival of the Bhikkhuni order within the Theravada tradition.
-As well as being a meditator and teacher, Bhante Sujato is a scholar of early Buddhism, with several books and essays of original and often groundbreaking research.
-He contributes to Buddhism in Australia through a wide variety of forums and organisations, including the Australian Sangha Association, Federation of Australian Buddhist Councils, Australia Partnership of Religious Organisations, Australian Association of Buddhist Councillors and Psychotherapists, Australian Association of Buddhist Studies, and Australian Religious Response to Climate Change.
+Bhante Sujato is well known for his articulate support for the fully ordained Bhikkhuni lineage.
+A special field of interest is the role of women in Buddhism, particularly the revival of the Bhikkhuni order within the Theravada tradition.
+As well as being a meditator and teacher, Bhante Sujato is a scholar of early Buddhism, with several books and essays of original and groundbreaking research.

 Bhante Sujato is also the founder of SuttaCentral.net.